UNCG-DAISY/psi-collect/README.md

 3. Run `pstorm collect -h` for help on collecting images or `pstorm catalog -h` for help on cataloging local archives

 Check out the documentation for [**Collecting**](https://psi-collect.readthedocs.io/en/master/collector/) and [**Cataloging**](https://psi-collect.readthedocs.io/en/master/cataloging/) images to see some examples

+## An Example Use of `psi-collect`:

+### Labeling Imagery
+We labeled storm impacts for ~300 images from Hurricane Florence using the [Coastal Image Labeler](https://github.com/UNCG-DAISY/Coastal-Image-Labeler).
+The labels are available on [figshare](https://doi.org/10.6084/m9.figshare.11604192.v1).

+The specific NOAA imagery to link to these labels can be retrieved with `psi-collect` via:

+`pstorm collect -s Florence -a 20180917a_jpgs -d`

 ## Contributing / Developing